Phantom Theater: History

-The Enchanted Voyage (1972-1983)
+The Enchanted Voyage (1972–1983)

 Enchanted Voyage was located in a building shaped like a giant TV set, taking guests through several rooms featuring animatronic versions of new and old Hanna-Barbera characters.
-Its theme song was composed by well-known Hanna-Barbera music producer Paul De Korte, and the lyrics were written by William Hanna and former Coney Island executive Dennis Speigel.
+Its theme song, "Cartoon Friends", was composed by well-known Hanna-Barbera music producer Paul De Korte, and the lyrics were written by William Hanna and former Coney Island executive Dennis Speigel.
 It played throughout the ride, reciting themes from familiar characters such as Fred Flintstone, Scooby-Doo, and Yogi Bear.
 Less common shows such as Wacky Races and The Banana Splits were also alluded to.
 The first room introduced the song while the second room changed to a western accent, the third utilized a Caribbean flavor and the fourth had a "spooky" theme.
 The fifth and final room reverted to the original music with a circus-like ambiance.
 The rides final exit was at the "mouth" of a giant clown as each boat would travel a few feet up an inclined lift hill before splashing down the drop into the water on the other side.

-Smurf's Enchanted Voyage (1984-1991)
+Smurf's Enchanted Voyage (1984–1991)

 For the 1984 season, Kings Island updated the ride's theme to Hanna-Barbera's The Smurfs, and it was renamed Smurf's Enchanted Voyage.
 New animatronics were used for various characters and decorations, and the song playing throughout the ride was changed to coincide with the cartoon.
 Smurf's Enchanted Voyage consisted of several rooms, each themed to a different season of the year focusing on holidays such as Christmas and Halloween.